bk7312/bookmarklets/README.md

 ![chromium](https://github.com/bk7312/bookmarklets/assets/14029543/f53a55f2-ecc0-4a68-8231-e85bad099072)

 ## Video-related bookmarklets

 A collection of video-related bookmarklets, works as long as the website uses video tags.
 Applies to the first video on the website, won't work for videos inside an iframe.

+If you want to apply to a video inside an iframe, use the iframe bookmarklet below to open the video iframe in a new tab, then try the video bookmarklet.

 Note: It should be possible to repurpose these bookmarklets to work with audio content by changing the targeted HTML tag from 'video' to 'audio'.

 #### Video Controller

-Creates a small video playback controller fixed to the top right side of the screen, able to change playback speed, restart the video, rewind or fast forward in 10s increments, play/pause, and mute/unmute the video.
+Creates a small video playback controller fixed to the top right side of the screen, click the bookmarklet again to remove.
+Note that the controller buttons will be affected by the website's existing CSS.

+Able to change playback speed, restart the video, rewind or fast forward in 10s increments, play/pause, and mute/unmute the video.

 ```
 javascript: (() => {